 The indices are calculated and published at 2015 as a base year.

 Per cent (%)

-The indicators are transmitted to Eurostat at the same time with their national publication.
+The indicators are transmitted to Eurostat every month and published at the national level every quarter.

 Regulation (EC) №223/2009 on European statistics (article 20, paragraph 4) of March 11, 2009, stipulates establishing common principles and guidelines to ensure the confidentiality of data used for the production of European statistics and the access to those confidential

 Individual data, data which could be indirectly identified, as well as aggregations of less than three statistical units and/or when the relative share of one parameter is more than 85% of the total volume of this parameter for all population units.
 Data which according to the Law on Statistics are confidential not published.

 At the national level - according to the terms set out in the Release Calendar presenting the results of the statistical surveys carried out by the National Statistical Institute.
 The turnover indices are published about 50-55 days after the end of the reference quarter.

 |Release calendar access

 The calendar is available on the NSI website: https://www.nsi.bg/en/node/480